 Day 3 Private Walking Tour of Seville Seville

-Day 4 Drive from Seville to Córdoba - Guided Tour - Train to Madrid Madrid
+Day 4 Transfer to Córdoba, Private City Tour, Train to Madrid Madrid

 Day 5 Private Tour of Madrid with El Prado Museum Madrid

-Day 7 Train from Madrid to Barcelona - Evening Food Tour Barcelona
+Day 7 Train to Barcelona, Evening Food Tour Barcelona

 Day 8 Private Tour of Barcelona & La Sagrada Familia Barcelona